1 jsem: parallelism semaphores for GHC

 1. It avoids rapidly adjusting the number of capabilities (as per B), as this may have adverse effects.

-2. It skews the balance in favour of in-unit parallelism (one unit with many capabilities) against compiling many units in parallelm (many units each being compiled using a single capability).
+2. It skews the balance in favour of in-unit parallelism (one unit with many capabilities) against compiling many units in parallel (many units each being compiled using a single capability).

 This allows us to prioritise completing a single large unit before moving on to other work.